jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_insert_chart_with_offset.rs` - Example of adding a chart
   to a worksheet with a pixel offset within the cell.

+* `doc_worksheet_insert_checkbox1.rs` - This example demonstrates adding
+  adding checkbox boolean values to a worksheet.

+* `doc_worksheet_insert_checkbox2.rs` - This example demonstrates adding
+  adding checkbox boolean values to a worksheet by making use of the Excel feature that a checkbox is actually a boolean value with a special format.

+* `doc_worksheet_insert_checkbox_with_format.rs` - This example
+  demonstrates adding adding a checkbox boolean value to a worksheet along with a cell format.

 * `doc_worksheet_insert_image_with_offset.rs` - This example shows how to
   add an image to a worksheet at an offset within the cell.